 Blood, sweat and tears, that’s what it has taken – everything you have.
 You have established your startup from its fledgeling foundations into a stage of maturity.
-Letting go of the reins seems to be the furthest thing from your mind.
+Stepping down seems to be the furthest thing from your mind.
 But the question must be asked, when is the right time to let someone else captain the ship?
-This guide will share the best practices to answer that very question, alongside valuable insights from our founder, Jeff Lynn (Jeff L).
+This guide will share the best practices to answer when it’s the best time to step down as founder CEO, alongside valuable insights from our founder, Jeff Lynn (Jeff L).

 In 2017, Jeff L, co-founder of Seedrs, announced that he was stepping aside as CEO and promoting Jeff Kelisky (Jeff K), the company’s COO, as his successor.
 After raising a Series A round, Jeff L understood the necessity for aggressive growth that required a CEO with experience of what has worked elsewhere; someone with a demonstrable record of running a successful high-growth business.

 His decision began with self-introspection, thinking about whether he was the right person to take the company to its next stage, as there are varying complexities throughout a startup’s lifecycle.
 Most founders not only aspire to create and run the next breakthrough business but also of staying with the startup throughout the company’s growth cycle, such as Jeff Bezos and Mark Zuckerberg; the world’s poster children for tremendous, long-term entrepreneurial success.
 However, these titans are the exception rather than the rule, as the skills needed to start a business and grow it to a certain level, and then to expand it to a very large company, are very different.
 The skills at each stage vary, and it should be considered a strength to realise that you might not be the best person to move forward at the helm later on in the company’s life.